 🔪 Instructions

-Step by step instructions for making gigli pasta with broccoli and vegan white sauce.
+Step-by-step instructions for making gigli pasta with broccoli and vegan white sauce.

-Start making the vegan white sauce first: Add cauliflower to medium saucepan and cover with water.
+- Step 1: Start making the vegan white sauce first: Add cauliflower to medium saucepan and cover with water.
 Bring to a boil.

-Add cashews and garlic and gently boil until the cauliflower is fork tender.
+- Step 2: Add cashews and garlic and gently boil until the cauliflower is fork tender.

-Drain cauliflower, cashews and garlic.
+- Step 3: Drain cauliflower, cashews and garlic.

-Transfer to blender, along with salt, pepper and almond milk.
+- Step 4: Transfer to blender, along with salt, pepper and almond milk.

-Blend until completely smooth and thick.
+- Step 5: Blend until completely smooth and thick.

+- Step 6: Meanwhile, for the pasta, bring a large pot of well-salted water to a boil.
+Cook gigli pasta according to package instructions.
 For the broccoli: While pasta is cooking, steam broccoli in microwave according to package instructions.
 See notes below for alternate way of cooking the broccoli, if you're using fresh.

+- Step 7: Reserve 1 cup of pasta water before draining pasta.
+Drain pasta and return to pot.
+Add broccoli to pot with drained pasta.
 Turn on burner to low heat.
 Pour enough of the white sauce into the pasta to coat it.
 You may or may not have some leftover.
 Add ¼ cup reserved pasta water, if needed.
 Stir and then taste it.
 Adjust salt and pepper, to taste.
 Turn off heat.

 How to make this using fresh broccoli instead of frozen